odonald/Opera-Access/README.md

 ```python
 python dev_hot_reload.py
 ```
-*(Note: This will automatically close and reopen the application after every saved code change.)*
+*(Note: You have to keep this running in a separate terminal window within your environment.
+It automatically close and reopen the application after every saved code change.)*

-2. Then to start the suite without the end-to-end test, run:
+2. Then, again in a separate terminal window within your environment, start Pytestwatch by running:
 ```python
 ptw
 ```